lithops-cloud/airflow-plugin/README.md

  - **IbmPyWrenMapOperator**

-	Invokes multiple parallel tasks, as many as how much data is in parameter `map_iterdata`.
+	It invokes multiple parallel tasks, as many as how much data is in parameter `map_iterdata`.
 It applies the function `map_function` to every element in `map_iterdata`:

 	| Parameter | Description | Default | Type |
 	| ------------ | ------------- | ------ | ---- |